smoochie-code-amateur/Links-Hub/README.md

 ## 🔐 Private and no tracking
 I don’t need your data, I don’t collect it and I don’t track you in any way.
 Your links and information are private.
 All preferences are stored locally in your browser.

+## 💻 Installation

+**Available on:** Firefox | Chromium

+#### 🦊 Firefox
+You can install it from the add-ons store.
+It will work on Android and PC.
+> I'm waiting for a review from Firefox.
+But you can download the extension manually into your browser to test it.

+#### 🔵 Chromium
+I don’t want to pay Google or publish the extension there.
+Instead, you can very easily add it to your browser yourself.
+> It’s even more private that way ;]

+1. Type `chrome://extensions/` into the adress bar
+2. Toggle on `Developer mode`
+3. Click `Load unpacked extension`
+4. Select the folder with the extension files.
+5. Pin it to the toolbar for convenience.

+**Done!** Feel free to use it.

 ---
 > Created by an amateur who dabbles in coding in their spare time.
 There may be errors, and I’m happy to receive constructive criticism  ;]